Best Large-Button TV Remotes for Seniors

 📱 Swipe sideways to see all scores on smaller screens.

 Test note: Scores reflect our November 2025 hands-on trials with real users.
+This article was last reviewed in May 2026.
 Individual experiences may vary depending on vision, dexterity, and specific TV model.

 How to Pick the Right Remote for Your Home